History of Moscow in Timeline

 In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of MKAD.

-2002: Extreme heat in the city
+2002: Extreme heat observed

 During the summer of 2002, extreme heat was observed in Moscow.

-2003: Extreme heat in the city
+2003: Extreme heat observed

 During the summer of 2003, extreme heat was observed in Moscow.

-2003: Moscow International Performance Arts Center opened
+2003: Opening of Moscow International Performance Arts Center

 In 2003, the Moscow International Performance Arts Center, also known as Moscow International House of Music, opened.

-2004: Hours of sunshine
+2004: Average Sunshine Hours

-Between 2004 and 2010, the average was between 1800 and 2000 hours of sunshine.
+Between 2004 and 2010, the average was between 1800 and 2000 hours with a tendency to more sunshine in summer months

-2004: Third Ring Road completed
+2004: Third Ring Road Completed

 In 2004, the Third Ring Road was completed in Moscow.

-2005: Over 500 Olympic sports champions lived in the city
+2005: Over 500 Olympic sports champions lived in the city by 2005

-By 2005, over 500 Olympic sports champions lived in Moscow.
+By 2005, over 500 Olympic sports champions lived in the city.

-2005: Delovoi Tsentr station opened
+2005: Opening of Delovoi Tsentr Metro Station

 In 2006, the Filyovskaya Line extended to the Mezhdunarodnaya station.

-2007: Luzhniki Stadium hosted the UEFA Champions League Final
+2007: Luzhniki Stadium hosted the 2007–08 UEFA Champions League finals

-2007: Record temperatures recorded
+2007: Record high and average temperatures

 Record high and average temperatures were recorded for January, March, April, May, June, July, August, November, and December in 2007–2022.

-2009: Eurovision Song Contest 2009 hosted in Moscow
+2009: Eurovision Song Contest 2009 held in Moscow

-July 2010: Highest temperature ever recorded
+July 2010: Record high temperature

-On 29 July 2010, the highest temperature ever recorded was 38.2 °C (100.8 °F) at the VVC weather station and 39.0 °C (102.2 °F) in the center of Moscow and Domodedovo airport.
+On 29 July 2010, the highest temperature ever recorded in Moscow was 39.0 °C (102.2 °F) during the unusual 2010 Northern Hemisphere summer heat waves.

-2010: 2010 Russian census
+2010: Russian census

 According to the 2010 Russian census, the population of Moscow was 11,503,501.

-2010: Hours of sunshine
+2010: Average Sunshine Hours

-Between 2004 and 2010, the average was between 1800 and 2000 hours of sunshine.
+Between 2004 and 2010, the average was between 1800 and 2000 hours with a tendency to more sunshine in summer months

-2010: Extreme heat in the city
+2010: Extreme heat observed

 During the summer of 2010, extreme heat was observed in Moscow.

-2010: Muslim population
+2010: Muslim population in Moscow

 In 2010, the Moscow Mufti Council claimed that Muslims numbered around 1.5 million of the city's 10.5 million population.